-If anyone is involved in an accident and flees the scene, they could be charged with evading responsibility in Wilton.
-It could be critical to plan a defense with the help of a Wilton evading responsibility lawyer if you have been accused of a hit and run offense.
-You may gain peace of mind prior to your case by discussing your case with a savvy hit and run attorney.
+If anyone is involved in an accident and flees the scene, they could be charged with evading responsibility.
+It could be critical to planning a defense with the help of a Wilton evading responsibility lawyer if you have been accused of a hit and run offense.
+You may gain peace of mind prior to your case by discussing your case with a top defense attorney.

 Risk of a Hit and Run Charge Associated with a DUI Offense

 It might be important to convince Wilton law enforcement that drunk driving was not part of the reason for leaving the scene of the accident, because if an officer has probable cause to believe that the individual was drinking and driving when the accident occurred they could arrest the person for DUI based on that probable cause.

 Some common implications of leaving the scene of an accident is that a person was under the influence of drugs or alcohol at the time of the accident and that they had something to hide.
 A Wilton lawyer could help the accused disprove that this was the reason they left the scene and get their evading responsibility charges dismissed.

 How is BAC Determined in These Cases?

 Blood alcohol content could be determined if a person is taken to the hospital after an accident and their blood is drawn.
 An arrest warrant or a search warrant is made by the police department to test the blood for alcohol.
 Any time a police department investigates an arrest and it seems like a person is drunk, they would ask the person if they want to go to the hospital to have blood drawn and preserved so they are able to test it.
 A person does not need to go to the hospital.